tzaddik/web-hosting-guide/1-Online_Purchase.md

 Booktopia is one of Australia’s leading online bookstores.
 100% Australian-owned and operated, it has a Sydney-based Call Centre and donates to many local causes.

 I have chosen to review the E-Commerce capabilities of the Booktopia site as it uses many of the best practices.
-This section of the report will detail how Booktopia complies with these best practices as well as include a transaction with Booktopia from start to finish.
+This section of the report will detail how Booktopia complies with these best practices as well as including a transaction with Booktopia from start to finish.

 ## Table of Contents
 1. [Buying a product on Booktopia](#buying)